janstk/awesome-kotlin-android/README.md

 - [kotlin.logging](https://github.com/MicroUtils/kotlin.logging) - A logging framework for Kotlin
 - [KotlinDiscreteMathToolkit](https://github.com/MarcinMoskala/KotlinDiscreteMathToolkit) - Set of extensions for Kotlin that provides Discrete math functionalities.
 - [PultusORM](https://github.com/s4kibs4mi/PultusORM) - PultusORM is a sqlite ORM library.
+- [Voice Overlay](https://github.com/algolia/voice-overlay-android/) - An overlay that gets your user’s voice permission and input as text in a customizable UI.
+The library covers speech to text and proper permission handling.

 ## Tutorials